vlj8008/hello_world/README.md

-# "Hello World" django project
+# "Hello World" Django project

-I used the Django framework for this project.
+I used the Django framework for this project and have created one module of the overall web app.

-There are more features that I would like to implement to this project in the future such as
+The module allows members to create a profile for themselves or amend an existing one.

+This project is still a work in progress.